Air Pollution & Public Health: Expert Tips for Reducing Exposure and Staying Safe

 Why Air Pollution Matters for Public Health Today

-Air pollution is closely linked to a range of health conditions.
-According to global health research, prolonged exposure to polluted air can increase the risk of respiratory diseases, cardiovascular problems, and certain chronic illnesses.
+Air pollution is closely linked to several health conditions, especially when exposure is prolonged.
+Research shows that polluted air can increase the risk of respiratory diseases, cardiovascular problems, and chronic illnesses .

 • Children and adolescents